-The following is the list of articles by scholars from All India Institute of Speech and Hearing that are published in OMICS International journals.
+The following is the list of proceedings by scholars from All India Institute of Speech and Hearing that are published in OMICS International journals and conferences.